MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : Has the following attacks:
 - Spite of the King, a projectile salvo attack.
 Used when any player has Torn Between Dimensions.
 - Fist of Darkness, a slam.
-Deals approximately 170 damage and massive knockback to any player it hits and always targets a plate.
+Deals approximately 250 damage and massive knockback to any player it hits and always targets a plate.
 Only used outside of final stand and always used twice per phase: one at the start of the phase and one roughly 110 seconds later, before Doxology.
 This interval is shortened to roughly 5 seconds after the Brand of Immortality buff has been stolen.
 - Doxology, a raid wipe that always has a text tell.
-Can be interrupted by detonating Corrupted Light, starting DPS phase.
-Always used once per phase and is always followed by the second Fist of Darkness per phase, excluding during his final stand where he will cast it after the right-side Ogre spawns.
+Can be countered by detonating a Corrupted Light.
+Always used once per phase and is always followed by the second Fist of Darkness per phase, excluding during his final stand where he will start channeling it after the right-side Ogre spawns.

 : At the end of a phase, he will always do one of two exclusive attacks:
 - Summon Darkness Sphere, does what it says on the tin.
 Summons a Shade of Oryx and a major Taken Knight on each plate after he dies.